DataDog/integrations-extras/f5-distributed-cloud/README.md

 ## Overview

-F5 Distributed Cloud (XC) Services provides a global cloud native platform where customers can deploy, manage and secure their applications regardless of whether the application resides in a public cloud, in a private data center, or a colocation facility, (see below).
+F5 Distributed Cloud (XC) Services provides a global cloud native platform where customers can deploy, manage, and secure their applications regardless of whether the application resides in a public cloud, in a private data center, or a colocation facility (see below).
 It provides a variety of both ADN and CDN services.

 ![snapshot][1]